germanftv/ml-regression-tutorial/README.md

 ## Introduction

 Regression analysis is a form of predictive modelling technique which investigates the relationship between a dependent (target) and independent variable (s) (predictor).
-In simple terms the regression can be defined as, “Using the relationship between variables to find the best fit line or the regression equation that can be used to make predictions”.
+In simple terms the regression can be defined as, “Using the relationship between variables to find the best fit or the regression equation that can be used to make predictions”.

 ![Regression](./media/Regression.png)